zhaofeng-shu33/zhaofeng-shu33.github.io/detail/2020/homestay.md

 Today I am trying to delete unused files on my Macbook to save some disk space.
 Some materials are not suitable be put on GitHub due to their randomness I think.
 For example, I helped Zhang Xiaobing in 2018/6/28 for a data-processing task, in which I write a matlab script.

+## Rent
+2020/5/5
+Yesterday night I went to eat in a Chinese fast food restaurant, near to the place of "Deskmate You".
+My father told me that this house opened recently in August last year, in place of "Love Lotus Saying".
+Indeed this house is owned by my father.
+I forget the familiar position when I chose this place to meet Wang Han about one and half months ago.
+My father also told me that since the renting fee is pre-paid, these can not be reduced during the pandemic.
+Also, the place of No.1 high school is used to build new buildings and the business of this food street is influenced to some extent.
+But still it had some bright future when excellent high school students came back.